INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): The ESO Large Program

 \subsection{Morpho-photometric characteristics of the \INSPIRE\, targets from KiDS}

+As part of this \INSPIRE\, data release, we provide some useful photometrical information and structural parameters derived for the relic candidates in previous papers.
+In the second block of columns of Table~\ref{tab:sample_KIDS}, we provide previously estimated redshifts, stellar masses, and median \Reff (calculated using the $g$, $r$, and $i$-bands images) from \citetalias{Scognamiglio20}.
+These numbers have been used for the \INSPIRE\, target selection.
+Very good agreement is found between the previous and newly estimated spectroscopic redshifts for all the objects: the differences between them are $\le0.01$ in 18/19 cases and still $<0.05$ in the remaining case (KiDS J0316-2953).

-As part of this \INSPIRE\, data release, we provide some useful photometrical information and structural parameters derived for the relic candidates by cross-matching our catalog directly with the KiDS DR4 9-band $ugriZYJHKs$ source catalogue \citep{Kuijken19_KIDSDR4}.
-We use the ESO catalog facility\footnote{\url{https://www.eso.org/qi/}} with a matching box of 1\arcsec and thus, for each object in the \INSPIRE\, sample, we retrieve the MAG\_GAAP magnitudes in the nine bands, corrected for the photometric zero-point and galactic extinction.
-Finally, we also provide for each UCMG, the effective radii in arcsec, \Reff, the S\'ersic index, $n$, and axis ratio, $q$, all computed as median of the quantities obtained from the $g$- $r$- and $i$-band KiDS images and presented in \citet{Roy+18}\footnote{Calculated fitting a PSF convolved S\'ersic profile to the images, using the code \textsc{2dphot} \citep{LaBarbera_08_2DPHOT}. }.
-The effective radii are also translated in kpc using the python version of the Ned Wright's Cosmology Calculator\footnote{\url{http://www.astro.ucla.edu/~wright/CosmoCalc.html}}.
+In the third column-block of the same table, we provide, for each UCMG, seeing-deconvolved structural parameters computed from the $r-$band KiDS image, the one with the best seeing.
+Specifically, from left to right we list the effective radii in arcsec, \Reff, and kiloparsecs, the S\'ersic index, $n$, and axis ratio, $q$.
+These are calculated in \citetalias{Tortora+18_UCMGs} and \citetalias{Scognamiglio20} fitting a PSF convolved S\'ersic profile to the images using the code \textsc{2dphot} \citep{LaBarbera_08_2DPHOT}.
+The effective radii are translated into kiloparsecs using the Python version of the Ned Wright's Cosmology Calculator\footnote{\url{http://www.astro.ucla.edu/~wright/CosmoCalc.html}}.
+Uncertainties on the sizes, given the range covered by the \INSPIRE\, objects, are of the order of 20\%-50\%, as visible from the Figure~B2 in \citetalias{Tortora+18_UCMGs}.

-The histograms showing the distribution of the median structural parameters and the optical stellar masses for the objects presented as part of this DR1 (filled) and for the final \INSPIRE\, dataset (empty) are shown in Figure~\ref{fig:struct_param_distrib}.
-The same parameters for the DR1 galaxies are given in Table~\ref{tab:sample_KIDS}, where we also list the redshifts we infer from the \INSPIRE\, XSH spectra and the ones computed from previously available low SNR spectra.
-A very good agreement is found for all the objects: the differences between the new and the old redshifts are in 18/19 cases $\le0.01$ and in the remaining case (KiDS J0316-2953) still $<0.05$.
+The histograms showing the distribution of the $r-$band structural parameters and the optical stellar masses for the objects presented as part of this DR1 (filled) and for the final \INSPIRE\, dataset (empty) are shown in Figure~\ref{fig:struct_param_distrib}.

-\section{Data Reduction}
+\section{Data reduction}